RAIN IS NOT MY INDIAN NAME

 Dishchii'Bikoh High School Reader Award.
 DHS is on the White Mountain Apache Reservation in eastern Arizona.

-Smith named a Writer of the Year (Children's Prose) by Wordcraft Circle of Native Writers and Storytellers in recognition of the novel
+Smith named a Writer of the Year (Children's Prose) by Wordcraft Circle of Native Writers and Storytellers in recognition of the novel Finalist, children's/YA division, the Oklahoma Book Award

 Featured title, GREAT BOOKS FOR GIRLS by Kathleen Odean (Ballantine, 2002)